meribold/git-snap/readme.md

 Why not just create throwaway commits with something like `git commit -am Throwaway`?
 That is indeed pretty similar to what `git snap` does.
 The main difference is that `git snap` creates its commits on a different branch than the one that's checked out.
-I find this useful because `git diff` and my editor (or IDE) continue to show the work-in-progress changes.
+I find this useful because `git diff` and my editor (or IDE) continue to show/highlight the work-in-progress changes.

 ## Usage